-Contested divorce retainers normally range from $1500 to $5000 or more, but of course this depends on how complex the issues involved are and how much they are contested.
+Contested divorce retainers normally costs thousands of dollars, but of course this depends on how complex the issues involved are and how much they are contested.
 When there are minor children involved, retainers are generally more than without children, however there are other factors that affect your retainer quote in the end.
 Feel free to reach out to our office today.
 We can go over your case and inform you of the retainer required upfront to begin working on your case.

 Our Fairfield divorce lawyer is a member of the local Birmingham Bar Association and the Central Alabama Better Business Bureau.
 If you call our Fairfield divorce attorneys today, then we can answer any questions you may have, including helping to determine what courthouse to file your divorce in.

 - Anniston Divorce